tisuela/CourseCake/docs/README.md

 ## 🆕 Recent Changes
 - 🐌 Support for UCSC via [SlugSurvival](https://slugsurvival.com/)
-- 📚|📝Separation of the Course Schema into a smaller Course Schema and a Class Schema.
+- 📚📝 Separation of the Course Schema into a smaller Course Schema and a Class Schema.
 A Class is an offering of a Course
 - 📈 Implementing a GraphQL endpoint using Graphene.